-The Databricks Connection in BlueConic can enrich profiles and timeline events using data from Databricks, and it can also export BlueConic data into your Databricks workspace.
+The Databricks Connection in BlueConic can enrich profiles, timeline events and/or groups using data from Databricks, and it can also export BlueConic data into your Databricks workspace.
 With this release, BlueConic supports Databricks Delta Sharing as a direct, secure, and efficient mechanism for exchanging live tables without managing storage credentials, export jobs, or intermediary cloud storage.
 The integration uses Databricks Direct Shares and secure recipient access to provide a streamlined setup process and ongoing, governed data flow.

 The new connection bridges BlueConic’s rich, actionable customer profiles with Databricks’ computational power.
 This connection enables customers to: